cableguy99/docs/docs/general/faq.md

 #### What is TaoScan?
 [TaoScan](https://scan.tao.network/) is our block explorer.
 It is pretty similar to EtherScan if you are already familiar with it.

-TaoScan provides a user friendly, details and perfection-oriented user interface for Tao block explorer.
+TaoScan provides a user friendly, details and perfection-oriented user interface for the Tao block explorer.
 From a user perspective, TaoScan brings Tao’s transparency to users, because all block, transaction, finality, smart contracts, dApp and token information are read from Tao and shown to users.
-Furthermore, TaoScan also offers technical visualisations and does useful statistics about the Tao performance, token holders and other functionalities.
+Furthermore, TaoScan also offers technical visualisations and does useful statistics about Tao's performance, token holders and other functionaly.

 #### What is a TxHash?
 How to check a TxHash?
 TxHash stands for 'transaction hash', and is also known as a transaction ID.